mlhpdx/seekable-s3-stream/Readme.md

 # Seekable S3 Stream

-Some files are big enough that working on them in memory isn't possible, or desirable.
-Even if speed isn't an issue, the data transfer cost of moving the file from S3 is thousands of times more expensive than solving the core issue and using the S3 API's power to implement optimized reads.
-This repo contains an demonstration of implementing such a stream in C#.
+Some files are big enough that working on them in memory isn't desirable, or even possible.
+This code demonstrates how to perform efficient data transfer from S3 that is orders of magnitude faster and more efficient than naiively using `MemoryStream` while maintaining compatibility with libraries and packages that work with a `Stream` interface.
+Examples for reading ISO, Zip, JPG and Parquet files are includes.

 For the full explaination, check out the article on [Medium](https://medium.com/circuitpeople/random-access-seekable-streams-for-amazon-s3-in-c-bd2414255dcd).